brunt/redis-microsvc/README.md

 * This API is using basic HTTP but there are [many other ways](https://github.com/actix/examples) Actix-web can be used

 ### Running locally
+Generate localhost.key and localhost.crt in the openssl folder by running `./makecert.sh`.

 Starting Redis via docker:

 `docker run --rm --name some-redis -p 6379:6379 -d redis`